Pablo de Olavide: Biography

-He was born in a rich and influential creole Liman Basque family and studied at the San Marcos University of Lima.
-He earned a doctorate in Theology in 1740 and a degree in Law in 1742.
-He was appointed assistant of the Consulate Tribunal and oidor (judge) of the Audiency of Lima.
+He was born in a rich and influential criollo Basque family in Lima and studied at the National University of San Marcos, from where he earned a doctorate in Theology in 1740 and a degree in Law in 1742.
+He was appointed assistant of the Consulate Tribunal and oidor (judge) of the Royal Audiency of Lima.
 In 1746, he was indicted for embezzlement and he had to go to Spain to be prosecuted by the Council of the Indies in 1750.
 He was imprisoned briefly in 1754, but he was finally condemned in 1757 just to temporary disqualification for public offices.
 In 1755 he married a rich widow and traveled through Italy and France.
 He met the most outstanding European enlightened philosophers and writers, like Voltaire (who he said was "A Spaniard who thinks") and his Madrid house was one of the most notable meeting points of the Spanish enlightened elites.

 Thanks to his influential friends and to the new political climate after the Esquilache Riots (1766), he resumed his bureaucratic and political career.
 In 1767, he was appointed director of the San Fernando and Madrid Royal Hospices.
 He enthusiastically followed the reformist policies promoted by Campomanes and Aranda.
 That same year he was appointed intendent and asistente (corregidor) of Seville and he was the first superintendent of the newly established Nuevas Poblaciones (New Settlements) of Andalusia, that were intended to exploit vast portions of arable lands.
 He succeeded to establish forty new settlements.
 As Seville's asistente, he implemented enthusiastically enlightened and reformist policies.
 He improved Sevillian municipal treasury, public supplies, urbanism and public works.
 He reformed and secularised welfare assistance and planned a reform for the University of Seville.
 He wrote a report about the project for a new agrarian law (1768), which is one of the most important Spanish physiocrat writings.